jim-y/wapidi/README.md

 };
 ```

 When you create a route decorator | decorator factory you extend this route object with new properties.
-You can add new properties for the route object with <a href="#api.create.middlewares">createRouteDecorator()</a>
+You can add new properties for the route object with [createRouteDecorator()](#createroutedecorator)

 To ensure type correctness in `createRouteDecorator()` you can provide a generic type parameter which extends `BaseRoute`.
-That is, if your decorator factory would add a new route property **_requiredRole_**, then you should create a new type
+That is, if your decorator factory would add a new route property _requiredRole_, then you should create a new type

 ```ts
 import type { BaseRoute } from 'wapidi/types';